Formation of Bound States in Quintessence Alternative Theories: Conclusions

 \section{Conclusions}

-We have studied black hole solutions in the presence of quintessence.
-In particular we concentrated in the bound states of scalar excitations outside the horizon.
+We have studied black hole solutions in the presence of quintessence matter.
 It has been shown that the parameters of the quintessence influence significantly the metric function and the Hawking temperature.
-It has turned out that large black holes radiate less for large $|w|,$ while small black holes radiate more.
-Thus large black holes seem to be longer lived, compared to the ones with no quintessence for large $|w|.$
+It has turned out (Fig. \ref{temperature}) that, for $w=-0.40,$ "large" black holes $(r\gtrsim 0.6 L)$ have larger temperatures and radiate more than "small" ones, while, as $|w|$ increases, the behaviour changes: for $w=-1.00,$ "small" black holes have larger temperatures and radiate more than "large" ones.
+"Large" black holes with large $|w|$ are expected to be longer lived, compared to "large" black holes with small $|w|,$ The situation is reversed for small black holes.
+In the long run, one may expect to find mainly large black holes with large $|w|,$ or small black holes with small $|w|,$ if other factors (e.g. angular momentum or charge) do not change.

-The Regge-Wheeler potentials depend on the charge $Q$ of the black hole: when $Q$ gets large enough, there is no left barrier, so the scalar particles will meet no obstacle to dive into the black hole.
-This has nothing to do with the quintessence.
-The presence of quintessence confines them to smaller values in general, although the qualitative picture of the $Q$ dependence does not change.
-For small enough $Q$ thw presence of the quintessence may induce qualitative changes: the potential for $w=-0.40$ does not support scalar bound states, but increasing $|w|$ may create a potential with a barrier on the left, which can support bound states.

-A barrier on the left may also be enhanced by increasing the angular momentum quantum number $l.$ This suggests that the scalar particles with large angular momentum are longer lived than tho ones with smaller $l.$ The study of the potentials suggest that $|w|$ should be larger than some bound, if bound states are to be supported.
-On the other hand the masses decrease for increasing parameter $a$ almost linearly.
-Also, the states with large angular momenta $l$ have larger masses and smaller bandwidths than the ones with small $l.$